 East Suffolk Council and its partners are incredibly excited about the future of Lowestoft and the opportunities to maximise its huge potential.
-With this in mind, we have begun to develop the ‘Lowestoft Story’ which will focus our energies and intends to explain and map out what makes Lowestoft special, competitive and different to other places.
+With this in mind, the ‘Lowestoft Story’ has been developed which will focus our energies and intends to explain and map out what makes Lowestoft special, competitive and different to other places.
 A story which every organisation and individual across the area can share and be part of.

-As part of this work, we have already created a Town Investment Plan and inaugurated a Place Board, featuring key stakeholders, who are leading on the creation of a town vision, a brand for the promotion of the town and an innovative Ambassadors Programme.
+To date, a Place Board featuring key stakeholders from the town has been formed who have lead the creation of a town vision, a Town Investment Plan and place brand for the promotion of the town have been created, alongside an innovative Ambassadors Programme.

 The story will help give us focus, ensuring that Lowestoft plays to its strengths and that grasps the opportunities available.
 It’s real strength will come from every organisation playing their part in bringing it to life, so that ‘we’ in Lowestoft and the ‘rest of the world’ start to see and hear a more confident and consistent message about what makes Lowestoft special.